scheuclu/scheuclu.github.io/content/posts/password_hash_cracking.md

 ---
 ## Complexity considerations

 Brute forcing the password from a hash seems straight forward.
-I reality however, this task very quickly becomes computationally infeasible one is willing to spend an excuberant amount of computational resources.
+In reality however, this task very quickly becomes computationally infeasible, unless one is willing to spend an excuberant amount of computational resources.

-Let's look at some examples.
+Let's look at some examples:

 ### A naive approach